Assess Yourself

 Strong Interest Inventory (SII)

 SII is a free, formal career self-assessment instrument.
-The instrument consists of 291 items and takes 30-40 minutes to complete.
+The instrument consists of 291 items and takes 30-40 minutes..

 Identify your interest pattern, learn how your interests relate to 30 career fields and 190+ careers; receive suggestions regarding majors, internships, and extracurricular activities to further explore your interests.